 Company assessments

-Conducted by independent consultants Chronos Sustainability, The Snapshot 2022: Industry Benchmark on Decapod Crustacean Welfare assessed the welfare positions of 30 companies, awarding points across four key pillars:
+Conducted by independent consultants Chronos Sustainability, The Snapshot 2025: Industry Benchmark on Decapod Crustacean Welfare assesses the welfare positions of 30 companies, awarding points across four key pillars:

 • Management Commitment & Policy